thiagokokada/gh-gfm-preview/README.md

 ## Other usages

-Since the binary is static and it works offline, this is a good program to use to preview how a Markdown is looking in e.g.:
+Because the binary is static and works offline, it is well suited to previewing how Markdown will look in applications such as [Neovim](https://github.com/neovim/neovim/).
-[neovim](https://github.com/neovim/neovim/).
 For example, you can add this in your `$HOME/.config/nvim/init.lua`:

 ```lua